coffee-and-fun/remove-pii/README.md

 - Customizable to suit different use cases.
 - Easy to integrate into Node.js projects.

+### PII Removal
+The core functionality of `remove-pii` includes the identification and removal of various types of PII, such as:

+- Email Addresses
+- Phone Numbers
+- Social Security Numbers (SSN)
+- Credit Card Numbers
+- Physical Addresses
+- Passport Numbers
+- Driver's License Numbers
+- IP Addresses

 ## Installation

 To install the `@coffeeandfun/remove-pii` module, run the following command in your Node.js project: